jometzg/azure-openai-ground-up/README.md

 ### Task 7 Your first search against an indexed PDF
 To simplify this next step, a previous index will be provided that has already been populated from a ficticious corporation's [Employee Handbook([./samples/employee_handbook.pdf](https://github.com/jometzg/azure-openai-ground-up/blob/main/samples/employee_handbook.pdf)).
 In later steps, this index will be built from a PDF file that is in a blob storage container.

+[!NOTE] The next few tasks use a pre-populated Azure AI Search index.
+If you don't have access to a pre-populated AI Search index, execute tasks 10-12 to create and populate an index from the included *employee_handbook.pdf*

 ```
 ### chat with private data from an Azure Search index named "handbook" - which is over the employee handbook PDF
 @searchkey =REPLACE_THIS